-Level 20: Tornado Watch (Conditions are right for tornado development.)
+Tornado Watch (Conditions are right for tornado development.)

 - 1. Stay calm.
-Continue normal activities, but be alert. - 2.
+Continue normal activities but be alert. - 2.
 Monitor weather reports take shelter.

-Level 21: Tornado Warning (A tornado has actually been sighted).
+Tornado Warning (A tornado has been sighted).

 - 1. Seek shelter to lowest floor, preferably an interior hallway stay away from windows. - 2.
-Avoid long span buildings (Helms Center, Hawks Nest, etc.).
-If unavoidable, go to the rest rooms, closets, or hallways of these structures sit with back to wall and hands folded over head and neck.
+Avoid long span buildings (Hawks Athletics Center, Hawks Nest, etc.).
+If unavoidable, go to the rest rooms, closets, or hallways of these structures sit with back to wall and hands folded over head and neck. - 3.
+If caught outside: - a.
+Move away at right angles from the storm's path.

-- 3. If caught outside: - a.
-Move away at right angles from the storm's path. - b.
+- b.
 Get out of vehicles. - c.
-Lie flat in the lowest spot available (ditch, ravine, or other low spot).
+Lie flat in the lowest spot available (ditch, ravine, or another low spot).